Research

 Working Papers

-"Balancing work and childcare: Evidence from COVID-19 school closures and reopenings in Kenya" (with Dennis Egger and Utz J. Pape).
-Revision requested at Journal of Human Resources.
-[Latest version available here] [World Bank WPS9958]
+"Adolescent schooling and adult labor supply: Evidence from COVID-19 school closures and reopenings in Kenya" (with Dennis Egger and Utz J. Pape).
+[Most recent version] [World Bank WPS9958]

 Publications